St Mark’s School

 Orphans

-St Mark’s school currently educates approximately 150 orphans, about 1/3 of the pupils that attend.
+St Mark’s school currently educates approximately 160 orphans, about 1/4 of the pupils that attend.
 Sponsorship of orphans provides them with not only an education but also a uniform, shoes, porridge for breakfast and beans and posho (posho is a bit like eating playdoh!) for lunch.

-If you would like to enquire about sponsoring an orphan email us on aaduganda@gmail.com
+If you would like to enquire about sponsoring an orphan email us on aaduganda@gmail.com.
+The cost for sponsoring a child is £15 per month.

 _MG_0457.JPG